xfzhang823/bot0-thought-graph/docs/clinical_recruitment_aot_provider_comparison.md

 # Current Conclusion

-This run provides encouraging evidence that `bot0-thought-graph` can produce useful provider-independent hierarchical decomposition.
+This historical run provides encouraging evidence that `bot0-thought-graph` can produce useful provider-independent hierarchical decomposition.

 The preliminary ordering is: